Dev-P-L/NLP--NYTimes-News-Popularity-Prediction/README.md

 ### I. EXECUTIVE SUMMARY

-In this project, a **94 % AUC** level has been reached in predicting news popularity on the validation set.
+In this project, a **94 % AUC** level has been reached in predicting blog articles popularity on the validation set.

 It has also provided **useful insights** about predictive impact from unstructured data, timing, classification and word count.

 **Natural Language Processing** has been combined with **Machine Learning**.
-In Machine Learning, *Random Forest* has proved somewhat more performing than *eXtreme Gradient Boosting*.
+In Machine Learning, *eXtreme Gradient Boosting* has proved somewhat more performing than *Random Forest*.
 Working on bootstrapped resample distributions has defeated overfitting, revealed true distributions and opened up the way to an ensemble solution that has slightly outperformed both individual models.

 <br>